Mark Shimada

 También podría gustarte

-Max and Lily's experiences show the importance of mastering the use of "make up" and "make out" in everyday adventures.
-This story is perfect for learners eager to explore the use of English phrasal verbs!
+Tom's town is busy with activities, from soccer games to charity meetings and a science fair.
+This story is perfect for anyone looking to improve how to use "go on" and "go off" through the story of a community’s life and activities.
 Listen to the story’s audio on the Latudio LAT Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Verbos compuestos en inglés